CodeBreaker2111/CodeBreaker2111/README.md

 - 👋 Hi, I’m @CodeBreaker2111
 - 👀 I’m interested in Coding and minecraft and kind of science.
 - 🌱 I'm learning Rust and Godot.
-- 💞️ I’m looking to collaborate on nothing, I'm a lone wolf(But I like cats.).
+- 💞️ I’m looking to collaborate on video games or other random things.
 - 📫 How to reach me, email: codebreaker2111.milk@gmail.com

 <!---